daylinmorgan/clonmapper/md/methods.md

 2. Run the extension reaction on a thermocycler using the following settings: (1) 98 °C for 2 min, (2) 65 °C for 30 sec, (3) 72 °C for 10 sec, (4) Repeat steps 2-3 for 10 cycles, (5) 72 °C for 2 min, (6) 4 °C hold

-3. Clean and concentrate double-stranded barcode DNA PCR product and elute in 30 $\muL nuclease-free water.
+3. Clean and concentrate double-stranded barcode DNA PCR product and elute in 30 $\mu$L nuclease-free water.
 Confirm dsDNA assembly on 2% agarose gel by running single stranded DNA against PCR product.

 4. Digest 5-10 $\mu$g of CROPseq vector backbone in a reaction containing 20 $\mu$L Digestion Buffer 3.1, 8 $\mu$L BsmBI, and nuclease-free water to 200 $\mu$L. See [10X-3.1.4](#10X) for 10X vector variation.